 Whatever your opinion is at the moment, there is a chance that this will change as you get older.
 This is particularly so for women.
 I know this might sound a little sexist, but as friends settle down, get married and have children a lot of women feel that they are being left behind and nature starts making the body clock tick louder.
 There might come a time when women want more than just great sex.
 Women are naturally more nurturing than men and hormones can often dictate that babies are required, along with the need to settle down.

-The second scenario is that you take the opportunity to start a more meaningful relationship and end the no strings arrangement.
+The second scenario is that you take the opportunity to start a more meaningful relationship and end the casual dating arrangement.
 Again there are two possible outcomes, the first being that the new relationship works out well and there is a long-term, meaningful relationship.
-The other is that there is a shorter meaningful relationship, in this case you can go back to the no strings relationship if the door is left open.
+The other is that there is a shorter meaningful relationship, in this case, you can go back to the no-strings relationship if the door is left open.
 If not, then you can find another friend with benefits.
-Whichever happens in this case it would appear that it is a win-win situation with no regrets.
+Whichever happens, in this case, it would appear that it is a win-win situation with no regrets.

 I guess what I am saying here is to not allow yourself to become absorbed in a no-strings relationship.
 Don’t miss the other opportunities which come along by being satisfied with what you have.
 This is the case with any relationship in which there is little or no commitment.
 A missed opportunity can be the difference between true happiness and second best.